Basil Heatley: Cross country running career

 Heatley joined Coventry Godiva Harriers at the end of 1950 and was to become a life member of the club.
 He won the Midland Cross Country Youth title in 1951, and finished third in the English National Youth Cross Country Championship.
 He won another bronze medal in the National Juniors cross country race in 1952.
 During the 1953/54 season, he took part in cross country races at the Junior level in the Birmingham League, winning their first division race at least eight times.
 He then won the Midland Cross Country Junior title in both 1954 and 1955, and the Midland Cross Country Senior title five times (1957–1960 and 1964).

 He first started marathon running in 1956 and won the Midlands Championships the same year, completing the distance in 2:36:55.
 He successfully defended his title at the 1957 Midlands Championships, improving on his previous time with 2:23:01.
 He then decided to take a break from marathon running, preferring to concentrate on his cross country career, and he would not revisit the marathon until a number of years later.

 Heatley was one of the top scorers for the England Cross Country team between 1957 and 1964, competing every year at the English National Cross Country Championships.
 After finishing 5th in his first attempt at the Seniors level in 1957 at Peterborough, he eventually won the national title for the first time in 1960 at West Bromwich.
 He successfully defended his title the following year at Parliament Hill Fields, and completed his national hat-trick in 1963 with his third win at Cambridge.
 He finished in the top ten at the National Cross on six other occasions, only once finishing in the low teens (at Blackpool in 1962) due to an injury that had been affecting his form over that particular season.
 He also represented Warwickshire at the Inter Counties Cross Country Championships during this period, winning the title in 1959 and taking second place in 1960.

 He was a seven-time participant in the International Cross Country Championships (forerunner of the IAAF World Cross Country Championships).
 At his first attempt in the 1957 International Cross in Belgium, he came runner-up in the 9-mile run to teammate Frank Sando.
 He finished 9th in 1958, and took 4th place in both 1959 and 1960.
 Heatley finally became cross country world champion at the 1961 International Cross in Nantes, France, winning with an impressive margin of 23 seconds.

+Heatley became the British 10 miles champion after winning the British AAA Championships title at the 1960 AAA Championships.

-On 15 April 1961, in the AAA Championships at Hurlingham Park in London, he broke his hero Zátopek's world record for the 10-mile run, with a time of 47 minutes and 47 seconds.
+On 15 April 1961, at the 1961 AAA Championships at Hurlingham Park in London, he broke his hero Zátopek's world record for the 10-mile run, with a time of 47 minutes and 47 seconds.
 A versatile runner over various distances, he was also a regular performer in the 6-mile run and the 10,000 metres.